German Shepherd puppies are incredibly playful. The way you play with them while they’re still small…

-After you’ve introduced the puppy to your household, started crate and potty training and your GSD is responding to its name, it’s time for it to learn basic commands like sit, stay, down, and come.
+After you’ve introduced the puppy to your household, started crate training and potty training and your GSD is responding to its name, it’s time for it to learn basic commands like sit, stay, down, and come.
 These first four commands will be the basis for teaching more difficult commands in the future.

 Being known for their focus and intelligence, these first 4 commands should not take a long time for your German Shepherd to be taught.

 Remember that training should be fun for both you and your dog.
 Puppies have short attention spans, so if you notice that your dog is not interested in learning at that moment, stop the training session and continue after a couple of hours or even the next day.